This article was first published on www.theblondgroup.com and is republished with permission of the author.

 More recently, uptake has gathered pace and adoption is now accelerating.
 To reinforce the point that it’s not just cash that’s taken a battering, even NPP volumes were down in April, albeit by a more modest $3.5 billion, 8%.

-Late March saw Australia take decisive and to date largely successful measures to combat the spread of the COVID-19 virus.
+Late March saw Australia take decisive and to The year in which a medal or coin was minted.
+On a banknote, the date is usually the year in which the issuance of that banknote - not its printing or entering into circulation - was formally authorised. largely successful measures to combat the spread of the COVID-19 virus.
 While the measures have saved many lives, the economic consequences have been profound.
 The data reported provides a glimpse as to how Australian’s payments behaviours have changed, or indeed in many cases temporarily halted payments altogether.
 It will be fascinating to track whether the changes have been temporary or are permanent.

 We have a rocky road ahead, as the economy recovers, borders domestic and international reopen, but also government financial support measures come to an end and the risk of further infection remains ever present.